populationgenomics/talos/README.md

 Talos consists of the following components:

-- `VcfToMt` - An adapter step for converting an annotated VCF to a MatrixTable.
 - `MakePhenopackets` - This is a CPG-specific implementation for generating a Cohort/Phenopacket file.
 It can serve as a template for generating a compliant Phenopackets input file.
 - `GeneratePanelData` - [optional] Phenopacket file, and generates a per-participant list of panels to be used for this analysis, writing the result as a JSON.
 This also requires a local copy of the HPO ontology, downloadable from [here](http://purl.obolibrary.org/obo/hp.obo).
 - `QueryPanelapp` - Takes the output of `GeneratePanelData`, or None if no PhenoPacket file was provided, Queries PanelApp for the panels selected for the cohort, and writes the result as a JSON.
 - `FindGeneSymbolMap` - Uses the output of `QueryPanelapp` to find the gene symbol for each gene ID via Ensembl's REST API.
 - `RunHailFiltering` - Takes the MatrixTable of Variants, the Pedigree file, the panel data from `QueryPanelapp`, and both ClinVar tables, filters the variants in the MatrixTable, and labels them with categories of interest.
 This is the most resource-intensive step of the pipeline, but even on 400+GB datasets it has been run successfully on a 8-core, 16GB RAM VM.
-- `RunHailFilteringSV` - Takes a MatrixTable of Structural Variants, the Pedigree file, the panel data from `QueryPanelapp`, filters the variants in the MatrixTable, and labels them with categories of interest.
+- `RunHailFilteringSv` - Takes a MatrixTable of Structural Variants, the Pedigree file, the panel data from `QueryPanelapp`, filters the variants in the MatrixTable, and labels them with categories of interest.
 - `ValidateMOI` - Takes the result of `RunHailFiltering`, optionally one or more SV result from `RunHailFilteringSV`, the Pedigree, and panel data from `QueryPanelapp`.
 Checks each categorised variant to determine whether the MOI